 True to its name, Prison Island is a former prison for slaves and a quarantine station fro Zanzibar.
 Strategically located just off the Old Stone Town, Prison Island offers more than its notorious history.
 It is also home to giant land tortoises known as the Giant Aldabra Tortoise.
-These large creatures were previous imported from the island of Seychelles in the 19th century and have made Prison Island their home ever since.
+These large creatures were previously imported from the island of Seychelles in the 19th century and have made Prison Island their home ever since.

-Giant Aldabra Tortoises can live up to 2 centuries long and is an herbivorous animal, eating grass, leaves and woody plant stems.
+Giant Aldabra Tortoises can live up to 2 centuries long and is a herbivorous animal, eating grass, leaves and woody plant stems.
 Take the opportunity to feed and pet these gentle giants when you take a stroll along Prison Island!

 Get Up-Close & Personal with Endangered Animals

 Zanzibar is also home to some of the world’s most endangered animals including the red colobus monkey and the servaline genet.
 The Zanzibar red colobus monkey can be found in some islands of the Zanzibar Archipelago including the larger island of Unguja.
 Like most primates, they are a social species living in troops between 15-30 animals.
 The Zanzibar red colobus is the most endangered monkey species in Africa, with a population estimate of between 2,000 to 3,000 individuals.

 Another endangered species found in Zanzibar is the Zanzibar servaline genet.
 You’d be interested to know that this subspecies of the servaline genet was only recently discovered and named in 1995!
 Live Zanzibar servaline genets were first photographed in 2003, allowing for new information about the genet to be documented.
 As of yet, its conservation status is still unknown.